Psychosocial Support Services

 Limitations:

-Funds under this service category may not be used to provide nutritional supplements (nutritional supplements may be allowable under Food Bank/Home Delivered Meals and/or Medical Nutrition Therapy).
+Recipients may not use Psychosocial Support Services to provide nutritional supplements (nutritional supplements may be allowable under Food Bank/Home Delivered Meals or Medical Nutrition Therapy).
 HRSA RWHAP-funded pastoral counseling must be available to all eligible clients regardless of their religious denominational affiliation.
-HRSA RWHAP funds may not be used for social/recreational activities or to pay for a client’s gym membership.
+Agencies may not use HRSA RWHAP funds for social or recreational activities or to pay for a client’s gym membership.

 Services: